TuGraph-family/tugraph-db-client-java/README.md

 | Cypher query with specific result type | T queryForObject(Class\<T> objectType, String cypher, Map<String, ?> parameters) |
 | Cypher query                           | Result query(String cypher, Map<String, ?> parameters)                           |

+## FAQ

+### Upgrade the version

+Revision feature is used in this project to keep all the versions in submodules consistent.
+If you want to upgrade the version, e.g. for SNAPSHOT version, just set the `${revision}` property instead of using `mvn version:set`.

 ## Version Map